 Individual state rule changes:

 - The Texas High School Coaches Association requires coaches to successfully complete two hours of concussion training prior to September 1, 2012.
 A refresher course is required every two years.

 Two new rules were designed to limit contact and the way players hit each other:

-2. Coaches must limit the amount of contact at each practice to a max of 1/3 of practice time.
+2. Coaches must limit contact at each practice to a maximum of one-third of practice time.
 “Contact” means any drill or scrimmage where players go full speed with contact.

 In my opinion:

 The Pop Warner rule will have a limited impact since only 28% of concussions occur during practice, according to the injury data that my insurance agency has developed on youth football injuries.